 through a generous gift from the Frederick Hammersley Foundation, the Department of Art launched the program that invites prominent contemporary painters from around the world to come live and work in Albuquerque.
 Funding for this program is provided by the Frederick Hammersley Visiting Artist Program Fund at the Albuquerque Community Foundation.
 The mission of the visiting artist program is to honor the legacy of Frederick Hammersley and expand awareness of his life and work through the establishment of links to some of the most visible painters working today.
-The visiting artists are provided a beautiful studio to work in close proximity to Department of Art graduate students.
-The visiting artists are invited to create work, conduct studio visits with MFA candidates, the visiting artists have several points of contact with UNM students and the local community, including a public lecture, workshops, and an open studio event.
+Through this program, visiting artists are provided with accommodations at The Hammersley House, a studio near the UNM Department of Art graduate students.
+The visiting artists are invited to create work, conduct studio visits with the Fine Arts Graduate candidates, hold workshops, a public lecture, and an open studio event.

 Frederick Hammersley (1919-2009) spent most of his formative years, time as a student, and early career in California, where he garnered a reputation as an important abstract painter in the west coast scene (a prominent figure in the genre of mid-century hard-edged abstraction).
 In 1968 Hammersley moved to New Mexico and accepted a teaching appointment at the University of New Mexico.
 Hammersley resigned from teaching in 1971 but continued to live and work in Albuquerque for the remainder of his life.
 He was awarded a prestigious Guggenheim Fellowship in 1973 and received NEA grants in 1975 and 1977.
 More can be learned about Frederick Hammersley by visiting the Foundation’s website (www.hammersleyfoundation.org).